isomorphic-software/smartclient-docs/classes/DataSource.md

 ## Attr: DataSource.suppressManualAggregation

 ### Description
-Indicates whether we should suppress automatic aggregation and grouping handling logic.
-As noted below, this property does not apply to DataSources of [serverType](#attr-datasourceservertype) "sql", "jpa" or "hibernate".
+For DataSources of [serverType](#attr-datasourceservertype) "generic" only, indicates whether we should suppress automatic aggregation and grouping handling logic.
 By default, the framework applies a post-fetch in-memory operation to handle aggregation and grouping, as described in the [allowAggregation](#attr-datasourceallowaggregation) documentation.
 You can suppress this automatic behavior by setting this flag true.

 Note, this is primarily intended as a back-compatibility flag, to allow you to compensate for situations where your own custom DataSource implementations have their own aggregation handling, pre-dating the automatic in-memory aggregation feature.
 In this circumstance, set this flag true to retain the existing behavior.
 If you want to suppress the manual aggregation for **all** dataSources by default (you can still re-enable it per-DataSource if required, using this `suppressManualAggregation` flag), add the following to your `server.properties` file: